youssefm2000/youssefm2000/README.md

 ### Software Test Engineer with expertise in automation Web & Mobile & Api and Manual Testing with Jira Tool , i use CI/CD pipelines to run test cases parallel and Maven to run it with comand , I can use docker & Cloud also in any project .

 ## Skills and Experience :
-- Manual Testing : Test case , bug report with tool like Jira
+- Manual Testing : Test case , bug report with tool like Jira and AzureDeVops
 - Automation Testing : Web with Selenium, Mobile with Appium , Api with Rest Assured
 - Backend : SQL , Postman
-- Containerization Tools : Docker
 - CI-CD Tools : Jenkins
-- Operation Systems : Linux Administration , Windows server
 - Version Control : GitHub , Git

 -------------------------------------